-Womankind’s first episode of Season 2 features Mary Odden, self-identified gamer.
+Womankind’s first episode after a summer break features Mary Odden, self-identified gamer.
 Kelsey and Mary discuss the complications women face in this vast world and the significance of existing.

 Maureen Darcey, a certified nurse midwife, joins Womankind to discuss her experiences guiding women through their birthing experiences for the past several decades.
 Maureen emphasizes the importance of a woman’s choice in healthcare.
 This episode is dedicated to Maureen’s mother, Dorothy Sullivan.